 There are those who think that math and chess are correlated with one another, that being good at this subject can suddenly make you good at chess.
 I can kinda get the logic to this, but I need to tell you the truth.

-As a chess player here is what I know
+As someone who is good at chess but bad at math, here is what I know

 Being good at math does not mean you are already good at chess

 Learning chess-related skills may not boost mathematical excellence, but learning in general, yeah.
 There are certain facets within the learning experience that could transpose into similar pursuits.

 What I mean by that is there is enough evidence to indicate effectiveness in learning, but not learning math in specific.

 To really dig deep upon the entirety of all chess benefits, I highly suggest you check out my other article entitled “35 benefits of chess”.